basilfx/TRADFRI-Hacking/README.md

 [zw](https://github.com/zw) has patched the firmware of his FLOALT LED panel to have an improved range of brightness levels.
 A guide to perform the firmware patch has been contributed [here](https://github.com/zw/TRADFRI-Hacking/tree/master/hacks/L1527).

+### DOOM
+A version of DOOM was port to the IKEA TRÅDFRI MGM210L modules, including a custom contrller.
+The project is documented [here](https://next-hack.com/index.php/2021/06/12/lets-port-doom-to-an-ikea-tradfri-lamp/) and the source code can be found [here](https://github.com/next-hack/MG21DOOM).

 ## Working safely
 If you plan to leave the board in-place, and run your own light bulb firmware,